Employers have a legal obligation to pay nonexempt employees for all hours worked.

 - Employers that do not pay nonexempt employees for all hours worked risk having to pay back pay and penalties and being subject to lawsuits.

-- The costs associated with noncompliance can add up, especially if violations occur over an extended period of time and a significant number of employees are impacted.
+- The costs associated with noncompliance can add up, especially if violations occur over an extended period, and a significant number of employees are impacted.

 We have a Time & Attendance solution if you need help monitoring your employees and protecting your company from Wage & Hour exposure!